Get access to everything we publish when you sign up for Outside+ Join today!.

 A well-stocked pantry means a nourishing meal is never more than a cupboard (or freezer!) away.
-We asked cookbook authors and nutrition experts to help us narrow down our list of the most versatile veg ingredients.
-Here are vegetarian pantry must-haves — in no particular order — for your kitchen.
+We asked chefs, cookbook authors, and experts to help us narrow down our list of the most versatile veg ingredients.
+Here, in no particular order, are the must-have pantry staples for any vegetarian or vegan home kitchen.

 Not just for hummus, these protein-packed beans also make satisfying scrambles and can be mashed and used in place of canned tuna for chickpea salad sandwiches.
 Joni Marie Newman, author of Fusion Food in the Vegan Kitchen, loves roasting chickpeas with olive oil, spices, and salt for a snack.
 Spread chickpeas on a baking sheet, and bake at 400°F for 40 minutes, or until crispy.